 It’s a huge red flag if a prospective employer won’t disclose their number of shares outstanding once you’ve reached the offer stage.
 It’s usually a signal that they have something they’re trying to hide which I doubt is the kind of company you want to work for.

 3. What is the market rate for your position?
 Every job has a market rate for salary and equity.
 Market rates are typically determined by your job function and seniority and your prospective employer’s number of employees and location.
-We built our Startup Salary & Equity Compensation Tool to help you determine what comprises a fair offer.
+It’s OK to ask your prospective employer what they believe the market rate is for your position.
+It’s a bad sign if they squirm.

 5. What is the vesting schedule?
 The typical vesting schedule is over four years with a one-year cliff.
 If you were to leave before the cliff, you get nothing.
 Following the cliff, you immediately vest 25% of your shares and then your options vest monthly.
 Anything other than this is odd and should cause you to question the company further.
 Some companies might request five-year vesting, but that should give you pause.